Opioid Addiction services offered in Riverside, Colton, Colton and San Bernardino, CA

 Opioids are a class of drugs that alter neurotransmitters in the brain to ease pain and elicit feelings of pleasure.
 These actions make opioids a highly addictive substance.
 Anyone can develop an opioid addiction.
-At Inland Empire Behavioral Group in Riverside, California, Khadija Hamisi, PMHNP, is a certified substance abuse specialist who treats people struggling with an opioid addiction.
+At Inland Empire Behavioral Group in Riverside, California, Khadija Hamisi, PMHNP, and the team of providers treat people struggling with an opioid addiction.
 To get help, call the office or schedule an appointment online today.
 Telehealth appointments are available.

 Opioids are a class of drugs that ease pain and cause feelings of euphoria.
 Opioids, such as hydrocodone and oxycodone, are prescribed by health care providers for pain control.